Bronya-Rand/Guinevere-UI-Extension/README.md

 1. If you plan to share your theme, make sure your theme works for mobile users!
 Or at least state this is mostly a Desktop designed theme.
 People may install your theme and wonder why it looks jank on their end.
 Use different monitors, devices, etc.
 2. Preferably use CSS that exists in ST already!
 People may want to apply a UI theme over yours!
 Be grateful people will use your theme and allow others to style it more their way too!
-3. Do not change any of Guinevere's code lines unless you *know* what you are doing.
+3. Do not change any of Guinevere's code lines unless you *know* what you're doing.
 To put it frank, the internals are only needed to work the execution of stuff on the frontend side.
 All your code should go into your themes folder.
 JS code should be executed using a `code.js` file.
 4. Make sure you test your theme rigurously.
 Especially when it comes to resetting.
 People are gonna wonder why your theme breaks other themes if you don't reset it properly and not recommend it.
 5. Don't be a dolt.
 Just do this for fun and not of malice.